cbdq-io/gitflow-action/README.md

 # gitflow-action
-An action for GitHub Actions that enforces and assists with GitFlow.
+A GitHub Action that enforces and assists with GitFlow.